-4) What are the possible areas of grid squares(squares with vertices on the grid)?
+4) What are the possible areas of grid squares (squares with vertices on the grid)?
 (These may not have integer sides!)

 It will be obvious to the students, that for a perfect square number one can always draw a square whose area is equal to that perfect square (side is equal to the square root).
 Ask the students if there are any other possibilities.
 You might have to give them hints to start looking at other possibilities.
-For example, hypotenuse is $\sqrt{(a^2+b^2)}$ units.
+For example,

-I: Consider a right-angled triangle of sides a units and b units, then the length of the
+I: Consider a right-angled triangle of sides a units and b units (see figure T8), then the length of the hypotenuse is $\sqrt{(a^2+b^2)}$ units.

-If you draw a square of side a+b units in such a way then, the side of the inscribed square is $\sqrt{a^2+b^2}$ units squares, for example $\sqrt{a^2+b^2}$
+If you draw a square of side a+b units in such a way then, the side of the inscribed square is $\sqrt{a^2+b^2}$ units.

-So the area of the inscribed square is a^2+b^2 sq. units.
+So, the area of the inscribed square is a^2+b^2 sq. units.

-More importantly, side of any grid square can be written as a square root of the sum of two
+More importantly, the side of any grid square can be written as a square root of the sum of two squares, for example